PromptAI/promptdialog/docs/tutorial/project_create.md

 parent: Developer's Guide
 nav_order: 1
 ---

-## Create a project
-The user must first create a project before creating FAQ or conversation flow diagram.
-After logging in, click the Create Project button in the upper right corner to fill in the project related information in a pop-up dialog box.
+A user must first create a project before creating FAQ or flow diagram.
+After logging in, click the Create Project button on the upper right corner to fill in the project related information in a pop-up dialog box.

 ![project-create](/assets/images/tutorial/project/p-create.png)